hands-on-scala/hands-on-scala.github.io/content/about.md

 ## Hi :)

+My name is Adrienn Szabó.
 I'm something between a software engineer and a researcher.

 I like dealing with a lot of data, especially with biology-related data.
 I work at a research institute in Hungary, called [SZTAKI](http://www.sztaki.hu/en).